Native Horticulture Supervisor

 Safety Requirements: Establishment and maintenance of a safe work environment is the shared responsibility of this organization and employees at every level.
 The Conservancy will make every effort to assure a safe environment and be in compliance with federal, state, and local safety regulations.
 Employees are expected to obey safety rules and to exercise caution in all their work activities.
 Accordingly, employees should be aware of any hazards, which could cause an injury or accident (e.g., spills, obstacles in walkways).
 If an employee discovers a potential dangerous condition, he/she should alert other employees and notify his/her supervisor immediately.

-Compensation: Initial compensation range from $40-50k, based on experience.
+Compensation: Salary from $45,000-50,000 based on experience.
+Highly qualified candidates may be considered at a higher starting amount.
 This is an exempt position.
 Benefits include full medical, dental and vision benefits, generous paid time off, short-term and long-term disability, continuing education allowance and 401k retirement plan.